People

 Liz Allocca

 ARIES DTP PhD, UEA.
-2024-, Co-supervised by Sarah Worsley, Juan Carlos Illera, Richard Davies
+2024-, Co-supervised by David S. Richardson, Sarah Worsley, Juan Carlos Illera and Richard Davies

 The gut microbiome has been linked to host health and survival in wild animals.
 Despite its importance, how anthropogenic and ecological factors influence gut microbiome variation remains poorly understood.